Sterling Construction Company, Inc.

 The Board, upon recommendation of the Corporate Governance and Nominating Committee, determines whether the non-employee directors qualify as independent.

-The Board will maintain a balance of independent and non-independent directors, including current and possibly former members of management, that it believes is effective for the promotion of stockholder interests and the governance of the Company.
+The Board will maintain a balance of independent and non-independent directors, including current and possibly former members of management, which it believes is effective for the promotion of stockholder interests and the governance of the Company.

 The Board believes it is important to have a mix of new and longer tenured directors.
 Directors who have served on the Board for an extended period of time can provide valuable insight into the operations and strategy of the Company based on their experience and understanding of the Company's history, policies and objectives, while directors who are new to the Board can provide new backgrounds and perspectives to the Board.

-The tenure and age of an incumbent director is taken into account by the Corporate Governance and Nominating Committee when it considers whether to recommend that the director be re-nominated.
+The tenure and age of an incumbent director is taken into account by the Corporate Governance and Nominating Committee when it considers whether to recommend that the director be re- nominated.

 Change in Status